Pwd9000-ML/terraform-azurerm-openai-private-chatgpt/examples/public_deployment_with_custom_domain/README.md

-# Example - Public Deployment with Custom Domain and IP Whitelisting
+# Public Deployment with Custom Domain and IP Whitelisting

 This example contains a Terraform script for provisioning a set of Azure resources for a chat application powered by Azure OpenAI models.
 The script is designed to be modular and configurable, allowing you to customise the resources and settings to fit your specific needs.